fergiemcdowall/stopword/README.md

 returns and array of stopwords for the given language.

-Supported languages: en, es, fa, fr, it, ja, nl, no, pl, pt, ru, sv, zh
+Supported languages: da, en, es, fa, fr, it, ja, nl, no, pl, pt, ru, sv, zh

 ### removeStopwords